eduarddanziger/SoundLinuxAgent/README.md

 ## License

-This project is licensed under the terms of the [chosen license](LICENSE).
+This project is licensed under the terms of the [MIT License](LICENSE).

 ## Contact